lynshearer/unit2_project/README.md

 plt.show()
 ```
 ![predictions](https://user-images.githubusercontent.com/100017195/206832657-5ba64cf1-1e0e-4c59-aa04-6962159aad43.jpeg)
+**Fig.8** shows the room and school temperature and humidity average data smoothed, with a polynomial best fit which extends 12 hours over the data collected for prediction.

 ### Max, min, mean, medium & standard deviation
 This program aims to plot the maximum, minimum, medium values of the plotted mean values of data, and indicate the values with lines horizontal to the x-axis.
 The program also plots error bars to illustrate the dtandard deviation.
 Please refer to the code and graph plotted below.